310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Kanata hidden %}
 “oh nooo! aoumi aquarium has been accused of kidnapping and abducting marine animals to make money—”

-“by none other than the ruler of the ocean—the great kaijuu! and he’s come to strike us down!”
+“by none other than the ruler of the ocean — the great kaijuu! and he’s come to strike us down!”
 {% endbubble %}

 {% bubble Chiaki v2 %}